learnapollo/learnapollo/content/tutorial-react/react-02.md

 * If something went wrong with the query and errors are returned, `data.error` will contain detailed information
 * once `loading` is `false`, we know that the query response arrived and all the fields from the query are available via `data`.
 In our case, this is a `Trainer` object with the `id` and `name` properties, available at `data.Trainer`

-So let's now change the message to display the name of the trainer once `loading` is `false` and no error occured:
+So let's now change the message to display the name of the trainer once `loading` is `false` and no error occurred:

 ```js@src/component/Pokedex.js
 render () {